MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

 4. If an environment is configured to store data in Azure Data Lake Storage Gen2, you can update the **Account key**.
 However, you can't change the **Account name** or **Container** name.

-5. Optionally, you can update from storage account key based connection to a resource or a subscription based connection.
-Once upgraded, you cannot revert to account key as this is a one time update.
-Select either of these options from the "Connect your storage account using" options and refer to this [document](connect-ADLS-SPN.md#enter-the-azure-resource-id-or-the-azure-subscription-details-in-the-storage-account-attachment-to-audience-insights) on what are the prerequisites, how to capture the Azure artifact details and how to fill in.
-Note that the **Container** information cannot be edited as we are only updating the connection mechanism to the storage account and not changing the container.
+5. Optionally, you can update from an account key based connection to a resource-based or subscription-based connection.
+Once upgraded, you cannot revert to account key after the update.
+For more information, see [Connect audience insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).
+You can't change **Container** information when updating the connection.

 ## Reset an existing environment